 Best movies like The Girl Said No

 A unique, carefully handpicked, selection of the best movies like The Girl Said No Starring Robert Armstrong, Irene Hervey, Paula Stone, Edward Brophy, and more.
-If you liked The Girl Said No then you may also like: Where Danger Lives, The Wise Guy, North to Alaska, Rejected, Road to Utopia and many more popular movies featured on this list.
+If you liked The Girl Said No then you may also like: Where Danger Lives, Rejected, Road to Utopia, Klondike Annie, Get to Know Your Rabbit and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 Jimmie Allen, a shady bookie, is in love with Pearl Proctor, a greedy dance hall girl.
 He schemes to get her back after she rejects him; and along the way, he revives a failing Gilbert and Sullivan troupe.